It's about what we value in life.

 And how much knowledge did we gain?
 How much knowledge in awareness did we gain of ourselves and our minds and other people around us?
 How much did we grow as human beings?

-And I feel like, for me personally, those two things are going to be the most important things that I ask myself at the end of my life.
+For me personally, those two things are going to be the most important things that I ask myself at the end of my life.

 I won't be asking myself, how much money did I earn?
 How much did I achieve compared to my peers?